Reconciliation and Justice in Australia

 Acknowledging Past Wrongs

-Another indication of changing attitudes towards Australia’s colonial past is the public
+Another indication of changing attitudes towards Australia’s colonial past is the public acknowledgement of atrocities committed across the vast continent and the murder of Indigenous people, the so-called ‘Frontier Wars’.

 In 2018, a landmark project, the Massacres Map was launched, mapping massacres between 1788 and 1930.
 It documents 250 sites across almost every state and territory, with mass killings continuing well into the 20th century.
 The first of its kind, the map has generated a high level of interest internationally and locally and is publicly available.
 According to project developer Professor Lyndall Ryan of the University of Newcastle (New South Wales):

-Finding sources to corroborate oral history of the massacres was
+Finding sources to corroborate oral history of the massacres was difficult, because the killings were designed not to be discovered.

 The project is still in progress, and it is expected that it will eventually document over 500 massacre sites altogether.